Is a Bachelor of Arts a good degree to start your career?

 “A Bachelor of Arts enables you the flexibility to explore which disciplines suit you.”

 When doing a dual degree, your elective options will be slightly more restricted.
-You’ll need to be more careful when choosing your major, but don’t stress – the Humanities and Social Sciences Student Administration team is always available to guide you.
+You’ll need to be more careful when choosing your major, but don’t stress – the Humanities and Social Sciences Student Administration team can help.

 Much more than classes and assignments